 4. Touch Sensitive

 This only produces a slight improvement in sound.
 With these products, the harder you hit the keys, the louder they sound.
 These products are inferior to some other models.
 They can negatively affect your playing technique.

 5. Fully Weighted

 This is the best design for touch response.
 Good digital pianos are designed to imitate the hammers of a real piano.
-The best digital pianos will weigh the bass notes just a little more heavily.
+The digital pianos will weigh the bass notes just a little more heavily.
 This is like the larger hammers and strings in a best piano’s lower octaves.
 With touch response, your keyboard sounds like an acoustic piano.

 Touch response affects the tone of the notes.
 The tone of the keys varies with the price of the digital piano.

 Almost every acoustic piano has 52 white keys and 36 black keys for a total of 88 keys.
 If at all possible, you need to get a full sized keyboard.
 As your skill improves, you can use more keys.

 7. Regular Sized Keys